RobertoPrevato/DataEntry/README.md

 Forms validation library that implements ES6 Promise based validation of fields and forms, automatic decoration of fields, localized error messages.

 ## Objectives
+The objectives of the DataEntry library are:
+* allow the implementation of application-wide validation strategy: centralizing the logic that displays error messages, and marks fields in valid or invalid state, and applies validation rules
+* Promise based validation of fields and forms, therefore supporting AJAX calls as part of validation process
+* validation of fields implemented in a declarative way
+* support multiple validation rules for every field: the validation of every field stops at the first rule that is not respected - in order to avoid useless AJAX calls, whenever AJAX is necessary
+* support for formatting rules upon focus and upon blur, constraints rules, all configurable in a declarative way

+## Targeting the new browsers
 The DataEntry widget has been written as a re-design of a [previous library](https://github.com/RobertoPrevato/jQuery-DataEntry) that depended upon both Lodash and jQuery, and was using the Deferred object from jQuery.

 The main objectives of the new library were: